-- the reclassification of land at 259-271 Pacific Highway, Lindfield from Community land to Operational land; and - the amendment to the floor space ratio (FSR) of the land from an FSR of 1.3:1 to an FSR of 2.0:1.
+- the reclassification of land at 259-271 Pacific Highway, Lindfield from Community land to Operational land; - the rezoning of the land to R4 High Density Residential; - the amendment to the floor space ratio1 (FSR) of the land from an FSR of 1.3:1 to an FSR of 2.0:1; - the amendment to the maximum height of the land from 17.5 metres to 23.5 metres; and - the inclusion of office and business premises as additional permitted uses on the site under Schedule 1.

-The outcome of the reclassification and FSR amendment would be to create the capacity for Ku-ring-gai Council to better manage this asset for the purpose of supporting Council's asset renewal strategies.
+The outcome of the reclassification and amendments to the planning provisions applying to the site would enable the redevelopment of the site in accordance with Council's adopted master plan, thereby creating the capacity for Ku-ring-gai Council to better manage this asset for the purpose of supporting Council's asset renewal strategies.